 There are no spaces in id extensions.

-Letters in Globally Unique Identifiers (GUID) are lower case.

 There are no empty or incomplete elements except where the element can be empty.

 The maximum file size limit is 500MB per individual file.

 The overall SPL labeling file is limited to 5GB in size, should a SPL labeling file exceed 5GB then it must be divided into subsets with a clear explanation of how the data set has been split.